|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Part I: Recovery

 Next, the book deals with the deployment of the US Army CILHI team, and their mission to Papua New Guinea.
 Traveling to the crash site is no easy task, and relies on the cooperation of the villagers who discovered the plane to proceed the Army recovery team to mark the site and clear a helicopter pad for landing.
 The book follows the work of the small Army team in particular Richard Hudson, and their meticulous work at the site.
 Despite the challenge of steep terrain and the confused mass of wreckage the team begins their task - the recovery of human remains for identification.
 The team rigorously combs the area for any personal effects and bone fragments from passengers of the stricken bomber.
-Part archeological site, part hallowed ground, one gains an appreciating for the challenges of the CILHI team.
+Part archaeological site, part hallowed ground, one gains an appreciating for the challenges of the CILHI team.

 Readers learns about the process of recovery work from an undisturbed wreck site - where wreckage, bones, and personal artifacts are strewn where the crash left them.
 Remains are collected and marked as to location, date time collected, each being placed in separate location bags, marked X-1 through X-19.
 Meticulous recovery work and documentation is essential so that the forensic identification has the greatest possibility for success.
 As they collect the remains of the men who could have been their fathers or grandfathers and share were also men of the United States Army.